ismet55555/yojenkins/README.md

 If you are using `yojenkins` on a pre-existing Jenkins server, make sure that the following Jenkins plugin are installed for `yojenkins` to use all its functionalities.
 However, these plugins tend to be installed by default.

-In order to check/install a plugin, go to *Manage Jenkins > Manage Plugins > Installed OR Available*

 1. [Folders](https://plugins.jenkins.io/cloudbees-folder/) (cloudbees-folder)
 2. [Next Build Number](https://plugins.jenkins.io/next-build-number/) (next-build-number)